ChencyWang/absolute_safety/README.md

 Platform: Windows only
 Compiler: MSVC / MinGW-w64
 Dependencies: Windows exclusive API (windows.h, conio.h)
-## It is protected.
+## Tip:It is protected.
 If you do not read the source code or perform reverse analysis, you cannot crack it.